 The Company accounts for its business combinations using the acquisition method of accounting in accordance with Accounting Standards Codification ("ASC") 805 "Business Combinations."
 The cost of an acquisition is measured as the aggregate of the acquisition date fair value of the assets transferred to the sellers, liabilities incurred by the Company and equity instruments issued by the Company.
 Transaction costs directly attributable to the acquisition are expensed as incurred.
 Identifiable assets acquired and liabilities assumed are measured separately at their fair values as of the acquisition date, irrespective of the extent of any noncontrolling interests.
-The excess of (i) the total costs of acquisition, fair value of the noncontrolling interests and acquisition date fair value of any previously held equity interest in the acquire over (ii) the acquisition date amounts of the identifiable net assets of the acquire is recorded as goodwill.
-If the cost of acquisition is less than the acquisition date amounts of the subsidiary acquired, the difference is recorgized directly in the consolidated income statements.
-During the measurement period, which can be up to one year from the acquisition date, the Company may record adjustments to the assets acquired and liabilities assumed and liabilities assumed and liabilities assumed, whichever comes first, any further adjustments are recorded in the consolidated income statements.
+The excess of (i) the total costs of acquisition, fair value of the noncontrolling interests and acquisition date fair value of any previously held equity interest in the acquiree over (ii) the acquisition date amounts of the identifiable net assets of the acquisition date, the company may record adjustments to the assets acquired and liabilities assumed with the corresponding offset to goodwill.
+Subsequent to the conclusion of the measurement period or final determination of the values of assets acquired or liabilities assumed, whichever comes first, any further adjustments are recorded in the consolidated income statements.